Hi All:

 From United Kingdom

-When a company is having problems and retrenching people there is nothing much one can do.
+When a company is having problems and retrenching people, there is not much one can do.
 This is more so in India, where taking legal action may take a long time.

-Rather than worrying what may happen, you are troubled.
-I sincerely advice you to read the article at Lessons from happiness teacher Swami Anubhavananda, the 'Be Happy' guru - Morning Call and also watch Swami Anubhavananda's lectures on Being Happy at https://www.youtube.com/watch?v=tnmn5QRZQkM
+Rather than worrying about what may happen, you are troubled.
+I sincerely advise you to read the article at Lessons from happiness teacher Swami Anubhavananda, the 'Be Happy' guru - Morning Call and also watch Swami Anubhavananda's lectures on Being Happy at https://www.youtube.com/watch?v=tnmn5QRZQkM.

 I know it's easy to say without knowing your financial situation.